masterlau/tankswarm/README.md

 5. Fill out Phase 2 Tank Setting input fields, then click "Tank Ready - Fire!" button.

-6. View the results in the "Battle Field Intelligence" Grafana charts.
+6. View the results in the "Battle Field Intelligence" Grafana charts.<br/>
 **Note**: You can also click on the "Launch Grafana for Full Metrics" link to see expanded metrics and have full control.